ology/techn.ology.net/blog/2022/01/15/text-to-guidonian-melodies/index.markdown

 [guidonian.mp3](guidonian.mp3)

-And here is what the lyrics of The Beatles, [Penny Lane](https://genius.com/The-beatles-penny-lane-lyrics) sounds like:
+And here are what the lyrics of The Beatles, [Penny Lane](https://genius.com/The-beatles-penny-lane-lyrics) sounds like:

     perl guidonian -f ~/Documents/lit/Beatles/Penny_Lane.txt